eda-ricercatore/admin-notes/skill-set/domain-specific/eda-ai-ml.md

 	- Proven lead in driving multi-million dollar revenue generator models for the company and setting up data science related best practices at a company.
 	- 2+ years experience with a fast-growing SaaS business based company is preferred.
 	- Strong experience in Python, R, Spark, SQL, Tableau, Google Analytics, Hive and BigQuery (or any other Big data/Cloud equivalent) etc.
++ Experience with data analytics platforms, such as Semantic Pro, Semantic Cortex, IBM i2
++ tech stack:
+	- 2+ years of analytical work experience (experience working with product organizations a plus)
+	- Strong critical thinking and problem solving skills
+	- Experience  communicating effectively with non-technical audiences
+	- Strong ability to devise data-driven solutions to business problems
+	- Strong competency with SQL
+	- Experience with or exposure to a scripting language (Python preferred)
++ tech stack:
+	- 5+ years of relevant analytical experience working with data or MS in a relevant technical field and 2+ years of analytical work experience (experience working with product organizations a plus)
+	- Strong critical thinking and problem solving skills
+	- Comfort and expertise communicating effectively with a wide-range of audiences (including product managers, engineers, business development managers, occasionally executives)
+	- Strong ability to devise data-driven solutions to business problems
+	- Ability to drive impact by thoughtfully tackling open-ended problems
+	- Strong data intuition and deep understanding of and experience with statistical and/or ML modeling techniques
+	- Strong competency with SQL
+	- Fluency in a scripting language (Python preferred)
+	- A plus: Experience with large scale data processing tools (Apache Spark) or implementing systems in production at scale

+####	Data Visualization